cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 - Projects undertaken in **numerical analysis**.
   - Iterative decoupled technique for dynamic response of vehicle-pavement systems: This project focus on developing an iterative decoupled technique for the simulating the dynamic response of vehicle-pavement systems.
 The key idea of the approach involves decoupling the vehicle-pavement coupled system into two subsystems and solving them independently until the solution has converged using an iterative scheme.
 We look at various aspects of the method such as rate of convergence etc.
-  - A new look at the convergence of Ensemble Kalman Inversion from a functunal analysis perspective:
+  - A new look at the convergence of Ensemble Kalman inversion algorithm from a functunal analysis perspective:

 - Projects undertaken in **machine learning**.